martaKotl/AlgebraicEquationEvaluator-Explainer/README.md

 The *tokenize(expr)* function performs lexical analysis:
 - Reads the input character-by-character
+- Ignores whitespace
-- Groups digits into multi-digit numbers
+- Groups digits (and decimal points) into numeric tokens
+- Recognizes alphabetic identifiers (functions such as sin, cos, log, int)
-- Identifies operators: + - * / ^ √
+- Identifies operators: + - * / ^ ! √
-- Recognizes parentheses: ( )
+- Recognizes grouping and delimiters: ( ) | ,
+- Raises an error on unrecognized characters

 Output: A list of tokens, e.g.:

     "3 + 4 * (2 - 1)"
     → ["3", "+", "4", "*", "(", "2", "-", "1", ")"]

+## 2. Syntax Analysis

+Before solving, the system validates expressions using analyze_tokens().
+It detects following errors:
+- Empty expressions
+- Empty parentheses ()
+- Adjacent operators + *
+- Mismatched parentheses
+- Unbalanced |
+- Invalid operator placement

+Errors are displayed in a GUI error card.

-## 2. Handling Parentheses
+## 3. Handling Parentheses

 The *solve_parentheses(tokens)* performs a recursive search for the innermost parentheses pair.